 Principal component analysis

-Within each trophic level, trait data will be coerced to plot-level community weighted means.
-Of these, a matrix of traits (columns) per plot (rows) will be fed into a principal component analysis to identify significant axes (Fig. 1a).
-The vectors on the principal component axes will serve as the response value for the further steps of the analysis.
+Within each trophic guild, trait data will be coerced to plot-level community weighted means (CWM).
+Of these, a matrix of traits (columns) per plot (rows) will be fed into a principal component analysis to identify significant axes within each trophic guild (Fig. 1a).
+The vectors on the first and second principal component axes will serve as the response values for the further steps of the analysis.

-Besides community weighted means of traits, other community level metrics of functional diversity (e.g. Rao's Q, Petchey and Gaston 2006) will be applied to identify complementarity and redundancy within communities.
-Additionally, metrics for variation within each plot will be explored (variance, skewness, multimodality) and undergo the same procedure.
+As a complement to CWM, other community level metrics of functional diversity (e.g. Rao's Q, Petchey and Gaston 2006) will be applied to account for complementarity and redundancy within communities.
+Additional metrics for variation of trait values within each plot will be calculated (variance, skewness, multimodality) and undergo the same procedure as the CWM values.

 Fig. 1 – a) Collapsing n-dimensional trait distribution of trophic guilds across plots to principal components will reduce complexity of trait data to the ecosystem-level functional strategy axis and allows to correlate them to environmental drivers, such as land use intensity. b) Testing alternative path models of correlation will inform about the causal relationship between functional strategies across trophic guilds.